k98kurz/tapescript/docs.md

 #### `locking_script() -> Script:`

 Calculates the locking script for the node.
-Returns a tuple with the source and byte codes.
+Returns a Script with the source and byte codes in the form `OP_MERKLEVAL <root>`.

 #### `commitment() -> bytes:`